 Our finding that random switching increased local costs is consistent with our predictions regarding sequence effects as well as the broader task switching literature.
 For example, using a predictive, alternating-runs presentation sequence, Huff et al. (2015) showed that individuals with relatively intact attentional control systems (e.g., healthy younger and middle-aged adults) generally produced large local switch costs versus individuals with impaired attentional control systems (e.g., older adults and very mild AD individuals).
 They reasoned that individuals with high integrity working memory and attentional control systems were more likely to become well-tuned to a given task-set versus impaired individuals.
 Thus, when participants encounter a task-set in a predictive switch block, inertia from the previous task-set slows the processes necessary to respond to this change, leading to inflated local costs (i.e., carry-over effects).
 These effects are likely exaggerated when switching is random, given the additional burdens random switching places on attentional control and working memory systems.
-Furthermore, because RTs generally decrease as a function of run length (i.e., the number of consecutive trials employing the same task-set; e.g., Milán et al., 2005; Monsell et al., 2003), increased local costs for random switching may also reflect the random switch block having more consecutive task repetitions in which participants may naturally become faster over these repetitions.
-Taken together, we propose that inflated local costs for random switching reflect contributions from two complementary processes: Impaired performance due to additional burdens placed on task-set reconfiguration processes due to the inherent difficulty of unpredictable switching and task-set inertia from prolonged exposure to repeated trial types relative to predictive switching.
+Furthermore, because RTs generally decrease as a function of run length (i.e., the number of consecutive trials using the same task-set; e.g., Milán et al., 2005; Monsell et al., 2003), increased local costs for random switching may also reflect the random switch block having more consecutive task repetitions in which participants may naturally become faster over these repetitions while also inhibiting the non-active task-set, making it more difficult to reconfigure to the alternate task-set when a switch is encountered (Allport et al., 1994).

+Taken together, we propose that inflated local costs for random switching reflect contributions from two complementary processes: Impaired performance due to additional burdens placed on task-set reconfiguration processes from the inherent difficulty of unpredictable switching and task-set inertia from prolonged exposure to repeated trial types relative to predictive switching.
+First, task predictability benefits performance on switch trials, given that if participants can successfully predict whether an upcoming trial will incur a task change, they can more easily begin the task-set reconfiguration processes required to activate the dormant task-set.
+The lack of a predictable pattern in random switching, however, results in this benefit only occur for the alternating runs pattern.
+Second, task set-inertia is likely greater for random switching, given that random switching is more likely to contain longer runs utilizing the same task-set.
+We note that these processes likely operate in tandem when switching is random, such that greater inertia long strengthens inhibition on the non-activated task-set.
+Thus, task-set reconfiguration processes are particularly taxed when switching is random, leading to inflated local costs for this presentation sequence.